The Inclusivity Pathway Training (IPT) is designed to assist in the development of

-skills necessary to facilitate inclusive learning situations and or working
+development of skills necessary to facilitate inclusive learning situations

 The IPT is designed according to themes.